ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

+implement actions in a simple takeoff/orbit/land mission for all vehicles

+disambiguate action namespacing or not in px4 and ardu

+(remove example from readme)

 ros2 run mission mission --conops yalla --ros-args -r __ns:=/Drone$DRONE_ID -p use_sim_time:=true

-    implement actions in a simple takeoff/orbit/land mission for all vehicles

 - Create interfaces table + schematics

 - Re-build all from scratch
-- Create quick start/demo video (remove example from readme)
+- Create quick start/demo video

 - [release]